Twenty-one people test positive for coronavirus aboard cruise ship off San Francisco

-(Reuters) - Twenty-one people have tested positive for coronavirus aboard a cruise ship denied entry to San Francisco Bay this week after a number of passengers and crew developed flu-like symptoms on the vessel, which was linked to previously confirmed COVID-19 infections.
+(Reuters) - Twenty-one people tested positive for coronavirus on Friday aboard a ship that was denied entry to San Francisco Bay after a number of passengers and crew developed flu-like symptoms on the vessel, which had been linked to infections from an earlier voyage.

 “But with regard to the 1,100-member crew, we anticipate that they will be quarantined on the ship, will not need to disembark,” he said.